How do we labor for the world we want when the labor feels endless?

 Watch the Viral Watch Night Sermon, Viewed Across the Web Over 30 Million Times

-The Revolutionary Love Project envisions a world where love is a public ethic and wellspring for social change.
+The Revolutionary Love Project envisions a world where love is a force for justice and wellspring for social change.

 We produce stories, tools, curricula, conferences, films, TV moments, and mass mobilizations that equip and inspire people to practice the ethic of love.
 Our current projects focus on racism, nationalism, and hate against Sikh, Muslim, Arab, and South Asian American communities.
 We are a national initiative based at the University of Southern California.